PyconUK/2015.pyconuk.org/content/abstracts.rst

  * Larry Hastings is one of the main CPython core contributors and the Release Manager for Python releases.

+ * Nicholas Tollervey is a Python trainer, former teacher, organiser of the Education track, PSF ambassador to the BBC Microbit project and author of O'Reilly Python in Education (2015).

  * A currently unselected Djangogirls organiser

 .. _lightningkids: